LiangWenshuo1118/doc/example-of-param.md

   "fp_incar": "....../INCAR_methane"
 }
 ```

-- fp_style: Software for First Principles.
-- shuffle_poscar:
-- fp_task_max: Maximum of  structures to be calculated in `02.fp` of each iteration.
-- fp_task_min: Minimum of structures to calculate in `02.fp` of each iteration.
-- fp_pp_path: Directory of psuedo-potential file to be used for 02.fp exists.
-- fp_pp_files: Psuedo-potential file to be used for 02.fp.
-Note that the order of elements should correspond to the order in `type_map`.
-- fp_incar: Input file for VASP.
+The labeling related keys specify the detalis of labeling tasks. "fp_style" specifies software for First Principles. "fp_task_max" and "fp_task_min" specify the minimum and maximum of structures to be calculated in `02.fp` of each iteration. "fp_pp_path" and "fp_pp_files" specify the location of psuedo-potential file to be used for 02.fp. "fp_incar" specifies input file for VASP.
 INCAR must specify KSPACING and KGAMMA.

+Here, a minimum of 1 and a maximum of 20 structures will be labeled using the VASP code with the INCAR provided at "....../INCAR_methane" and POTCAR provided at "....../methane/POTCAR" in each iteration.
+Note that the order of elements in POTCAR should correspond to the order in `type_map`.

 All the keys of the DP-GEN are explained in detail in the section Parameters.